gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    interferes with the protocol setup to lower or disable security.
 If possible, it is RECOMMENDED that the peers have a policy only allowing DTLS/SCTP according to this specification.

+## Targeting DTLS Messages

+   The DTLS handshake messages and other control messages, i.e. not application data can easily be identified when using DTLS 1.2 as their content type is not encrypted.
+With DTLS 1.3 there is no unprotected content type. {{Stream-Usage}} proposes a basic behavior that would stil make it easily for anyone to detect the DTLS messages that are not proteceted user messages.

 ## Authentication and Policy Decisions